orbitalquark/textadept/doc/02_Installation.md

 (`ta -f file.ext`).
 When the force switch is not present, files will be opened in the original Textadept instance, regardless of how many instances are open.

-Single instance is not supported on Windows.
+Single instance is not supported on the Windows and terminal versions of Textadept.

 ![Linux](images/linux.png)
 &nbsp;&nbsp;